ShubhamkumarAnand/redwoodblog/README.md

 # The Side Projects which can convert into the Real world Applications for the public domain uses

-## README about the Infrastructure for creating the side projects
+## README about the Infrastructure of REDWOODJS for creating the side projects into a full growing application for the public domain startup

 Welcome to [RedwoodJS](https://redwoodjs.com)!